BCA8001 Critical and Creative Thinking

 Pre-requisite: Students must be enrolled in Program: MSTA

-The course is designed to develop the critical and creative thought processes of the student, including the application of this process to practical tasks relevant to specific student requirements
+The course introduces historical and theoretical approaches to critical and creative thought through a variety of contexts and debates in order to develop the critical and creative thought processes of the student, including the application of this process to practical tasks relevant to specific student requirements.

 On successful completion of this course students will have:

 - an ability to identify key transitional moments in the history of creative thought;

 - a demonstrated ability to identify critical and creative thought processes through practical examples;

 - a demonstrated ability to critically reflect, and creatively develop theoretical and practical tasks in a collaborative context where appropriate.

 |1.||The definition and formal processes of critical and creative thought||14.00|